M1tNg/M1tNg/README.md

 are constantly evolving.

 - 🌱 I’m currently learning ...
-  - JavaScript
-  - React js
-  - Node js
+Automated tools such as
-  - C#
+- Cypress
-  - .NET Framework
+- Robot Framework
-- 👯 I’m looking forward to collaborate on open source projects.
+- Selenium

 - ✔ Ask me about anything, I am happy to talk with everyone!😉<br>
 - Outside tech, 🎮 I love to play games, 🎵 listen to music and ⚽ Watching football .